MicrosoftDocs/power-pages-docs/power-pages-docs/faqs-design-studio.md

 ---
-title: Transparency note for Copilot for design studio
+title: FAQ for Copilot for design studio
-description: The transparency note discusses natural language to page and the key considerations for making use of this technology responsibly. ms.date: 06/26/2023 ms.custom: transparency-note ms.topic: article
+description: FAQ discusses natural language to page and the key considerations for making use of this technology responsibly. ms.date: 06/26/2023 ms.custom: responsible-ai-faqs ms.topic: article
 author: sandhangitmsft
 ms.author: sandhan